When help is needed more than ever

 Positive mental health through the Covid-19 pandemic

-It wouldn’t be an exaggeration to say that the last 12months have been historically monumental.
+It wouldn’t be an exaggeration to say that the Covid-19 pandemic has been historically monumental:

 For many of us it has been a time of increased pressure, escalated anxiety and feelings of stress.
 For others, the Covid pandemic has led to our mental health spiralling and depression has begun to creep in.
 For those already struggling with mental health, the lack of face-to-face emotional support and the isolation of lockdown has been damaging to say the least.